 As the Issuer does not have any business operations, the Issuer will be entirely dependent on QNB to service its payment obligations under the Notes.
 Therefore, the Issuer's ability to fulfil its payment obligations under the Notes is entirely dependent on QNB's performance, and thus the Issuer is subject to all the risks to which QNB is subject, including to the extent that such risks could limit QNB's ability to satisfy in full and on a timely basis its obligations under the Deed of Guarantee.
-See "-Factors that may affect QNB's ability to fulfil its obligations under the Deed of Guarantee and the Notes Loan Agreements" for a further description of certain of these risks.
+See "-Risks Related to QNB's Business Activities and Industry" for a further description of certain of these risks.